-However, protein powder from approved ingredients like 100% egg white are allowed on the Whole30, provided they contain no sweeteners.
+However, protein powder from approved ingredients like 100% egg white or 100% grass-fed collagen peptides are allowed on the Whole30, provided they contain no sweeteners.
 As always, though, liquid food is still not encouraged.
 Got it?

 Tip: We want you to spend a month learning to appreciate real food, how it tastes, the work it takes to prepare, and how it works in your body.
 You can have your shaker cup back in 30 days; for now, focus on starchy veggies and lean protein after a workout.
 Hard-boiled eggs, compliant deli meat, smoked salmon, or tuna are easy, portable protein sources to take with you to the gym.

 Quinoa is another one of those pseudo-cereals.
 While it might not technically be considered a grain, it contains properties that could be similarly problematic to your body, which makes it off-limits for your Whole30.
 The same guideline applies to buckwheat, amaranth, and other gluten-free grain substitutes.